jborean93/ProcessEx/docs/en-US/Get-ProcessEx.md

 ## OUTPUTS

 ### ProcessEx.ProcessInfo
 The `ProcessInfo` of the opened process.
 This contains properties like the process handle and command line invocation.
 The `Thread` and `ThreadId` properties will not be set and should not be used with the output of this cmdlet.
+This object contains the following properties:

+- `Executable` - The executable of the process

+- `CommandLine` - The command line used to start the process

+- `Process` - The `SafeHandle` of the process retrieved

+- `Thread` - This is not set in the output from `Get-ProcessEx` and should be ignored

+- `ProcessId` - Also aliased to `Id`, this is the process identifier

+- `ThreadId` - This is not set in the output from `Get-ProcessEx` and should be ignored

+- `ParentProcessId` - The process identifier of the parent that spawned this process

+- `ExitCode` - The exit code of the process, this will not be set if it's still running

+- `Environment` - The environment variables of the process

 ## NOTES